Are you applying to med school and curious about early assurance medical programs? In this guide, we’ll go over what they are and how to apply them.

 If you still have questions after reading this guide, check out these frequently asked questions.

-Early Assurance Medical School is a medical school that provides students with the opportunity to apply for an early seat in medical school.
-They offer an Early Assurance Medical Program, where students can apply to medical school as early as the second year of their undergraduate program.
+Early Assurance Medical School is a medical school that provides students with the opportunity to apply for an early seat in medical school, as early as the second year of their undergraduate program.